-Notes to the Consolidated Interim Financial Statements For the nine-month period ended April 30, 2017 (Expressed in Canadian dollars, unless specifically indicated otherwise)
+Notes to the Consolidated Financial Statements For years ended July 31, 2017 and 2016 (Expressed in Canadian dollars, unless specifically indicated otherwise)

 1. Nature and Continuance of Operations

 American Manganese Inc. (the "Company") was incorporated under the laws of British Columbia on July 8, 1987, and is a publicly traded company with its shares listed on the TSX Venture Exchange trading under the symbol "AMY".
 The Company is principally engaged in the acquisition, exploration and development of interests in mineral resource projects in British Columbia, Canada and Arizona, USA.
 To date, the Company has not generated any revenues and is considered to be in the exploration stage.